Japan eyes solar station in space

 This would help evaluate the project's financial viability, say officials.
 The final aim is to produce electricity cheap enough to compete with other alternative energy sources.

-JAXA says the transmission technology would be safe but concedes it would have to convince the public, which may harbour images of laser beams shooting down from the sky, roasting birds or slicing up aircraft in mid-air.
+JAXA says the transmission technology would be safe but concedes it would have to convince the public that it is not science fiction and address fears of laser beams shooting down from the sky, roasting birds or slicing up aircraft in mid-air.

 According to a 2004 study by JAXA, the words 'laser' and 'microwave' caused the most concern among the 1,000 people questioned.